Puppet Tutorial for Beginners - The BEST Step-By-Step Guide | ACTE

 What is Configuration Management?

 In my previous blog, I have given an introduction to Configuration Management and what challenges it helps us to overcome.
-In this Puppet Tutorial, I will explain you about different interdependent activities of Configuration Management.
-But before that, let us understand what is Configuration Item (CI).
+In this Puppet Tutorial, I will explain to you the different interdependent activities of Configuration Management.
+But before that, let us understand what is Configuration Item (CI) is.
 A Configuration Item is any service component, infrastructure element, or other item that needs to be managed in order to ensure the successful delivery of services.
 Examples of CI include individual requirements documents, software, models, and plans.

 Configuration Management consists of the following elements: